ballerina-platform/module-ballerinax-discord/ballerina/Module.md

 <img src="https://github.com/HussainLatiff/module-ballerinax-discord/blob/main/docs/setup/resources/make-new-app.png?raw=true">

-Once in the discord developer portal is open, click on the `New Application` button as displayed above to start the process.
+Once in the Discord developer portal is open, click on the `New Application` button as displayed above to start the process.

 ### Step 3: Name the Discord Application